Best Centre-Backs in the Bundesliga (Jul 2026)

 Understanding Risk-Adjusted Upside (RAU)

-Hamburger SV's Luka Vuskovic has the highest Risk-Adjusted Upside at 105.9.
-That means Luka Vuskovic has 41% upside potential with only 0% forecast uncertainty—representing excellent risk-reward for value appreciation.
+SV Werder Bremen's Mick Schmetgens has the highest Risk-Adjusted Upside at 94.8.
+That means Mick Schmetgens has 28% upside potential with only 0% forecast uncertainty-representing excellent risk-reward for value appreciation.

 Risk-Adjusted Upside by Player